grantcarthew/node-scalable-blob-store/README.md

 I, Grant Carthew, am a technologist, trainer, and Dad from Queensland, Australia.
 I work on code in a number of personal projects and when the need arises I build my own packages.

-This project exists because I needed a local blob store that would scale if the need arises.
+This project exists because I needed a local blob store that could scale.

 Everything I do in open source is done in my own time and as a contribution to the open source community.